-"Prior to the occupation of the building a low emission strategy (LES) has been submitted to and approved in writing by the Local Planning Authority.
+Prior to the occupation of the building a low emission strategy (LES) has been submitted to and approved in writing by the Local Planning Authority.
 The LES shall be delivered through the development of a robust Travel Plan and specify (but be not restricted to) the following

-- 1) A clear and effective strategy to encourage staff to

-- 2) use public transport;

-- 3) cycle / walk to work where practicable;

-- 4) enter car share schemes;

-- 5) purchase and drive to work zero emission vehicles."
+- 1) A clear and effective strategy to encourage staff to - a) use public transport; - b) cycle / walk to work where practicable; - c) enter car share schemes; - d) purchase and drive to work zero emission vehicles. - 2) Fleet composition - to include a quantified baseline for the current fleet, with targets set for the continued use of lower emission vehicles.
+This should be reviewed on annual basis to demonstrate continual improvement from this source of emissions, with a view to move towards a Euro VI fleet as soon as practicable;